simmorsal/ViewDrag/README.md

 ```
     private void listenForDrag() {

-        // we must have a stationary View to listen for clicks, otherwise
+        // we must have a stationary View for listening to clicks, otherwise
         // the data we'll get wont be correct
         viewTouchListener.setOnTouchListener(new View.OnTouchListener() {
             @Override